 IALA buoyage system around coastlines is typically arranged in a clockwise direction.
 Check the maritime chart if the direction of buoyage is not obvious and will be marked using an [ arrow with two dots ].

-Being pillar or spar shaped they are painted black and yellow.
+Being pillar or spar shaped buoys the cardinal buoys are painted yellow and black.
 All have two black cones on the top variously arranged one above the other along with white flashing lights that flash in a sequence indicating which quadrant they sit in.
 In principle, minor estuarial channels are marked with the lateral system and the approaches and major obstructions are marked with the cardinal mark system.